 - Identification of the opportunities (facts, intents, sentiments) behind the message or "reading between the lines."

-The roots of NLP technology go back into the times of the Cold War.
+To continue our NLP introduction we should say about the roots of NLP technology, which go back into the times of the Cold War.
 The first practical application of Natural Language Processing was the translation of the messages from Russian to English to understand what the commies were at.
 The results were lackluster, but it was the step in the right direction.
 It took decades before the computers became powerful enough to handle NLP operations.

 For a while, the major issue with NLP applications was flexibility.
 Long story short: early NLP software was stiff and not very practical.
 There was always something sore sticking out and breaking the game because language is complex and there is much going behind the words that were beyond the algorithm’s reach.
 Because of that, the algorithms required a lot of oversight and close attention to the details.